-For items which require quotes or bids (Greater than \$3,000, #2, #3, #4 and #5 above), bid/quote requests must be solicited from all Barton County vendors that have registered as a vendor via the website (by requested type of service or product).
-Businesses may register by going to the following link: http://vendor.bartonccc.edu
+For items which require quotes or bids (Greater than \$5,000, #2, #3, #4 and #5 above), bid/quote requests must be solicited from all Barton County vendors.
 Other requests may be solicited using the following options:

-- Vendors that have previously done work for the College - Local Yellow page listing - Regional Yellow page listing - Internet Business listings - Registered Vendor list http://www.bartonccc.edu/publicresources/vendorregistration/ - Vendors that respond to plan rooms, architects, newspaper requests for bids, etc.
+- Vendors that have previously done work for the College

+- Local Yellow page listing

+- Regional Yellow page listing

+- Internet Business listings

+- Vendors that respond to plan rooms, architects, newspaper requests for bids, etc.